outsmartchad/solana-trading-cli/README.md

 - ``` git pull --rebase # Pull the latest changes```
 - ``` git stash pop # Apply Your stashed changes```

-### If you think this project is useful, please give us a star🌟, it will help us a lot or consider to buy us a coffee 📚🎧☕,
+### If you think this project is useful, please give us a star🌟, it will help us a lot.

-### Solana address: 8FV2wovZuac8ZFMYMpRJGEG1vpBQGwLYiU31eR86Bp3g

 ### Discord channel: https://discord.gg/hFhQeBCqWX
 ### It is a work in progress, if you have any suggestions or any problems, please let us know!